Bo Jackson: College track and field

 While at McAdory High School, Jackson competed as a sprinter, hurdler, jumper, thrower and decathlete.
 His best 100-meter time in high school was 10.44 seconds, but he would later run a 10.39 at Auburn.
-He also ran the 100-yard dash in 9.54 seconds.
+He also ran the 100-yard dash in 9.59 seconds and the 60-yard dash in 6.18 seconds.
 As a hurdler, he recorded times of 7.29 seconds in the 55m hurdles and 13.81 seconds in the 110m hurdles.
-In decathlon, he reached 8340 points.
+In decathlon, he reached 8,340 points.
 In the jumping events, he had personal-best jumps of 2.06 m in the high jump, 7.52 m in the long jump and 14.85 m in the triple jump.
 As a thrower, he got top-throws of 15.27 m in the shot put and 45.44 m in the discus throw.

 Jackson qualified for the NCAA nationals in the 100-meter dash in his freshman and sophomore years.
 He considered a career in track and field, but sprinting would not gain him the financial security of MLB or the NFL, nor would he have sufficient time to train, given his other commitments.
 When asked if he ran a 4.12 40-yard dash at the 1986 NFL Scouting Combine, the fastest time ever recorded in NFL Combine history and a time that has been rumored from several sources, Jackson claimed some of the coaches hand-timed him at 3.9 and 4.0, but that he actually ran a 4.13 electronic-timed 40-yard dash at a pro day at Auburn University.
 He also stated he did not attend the 1986 Scouting Combine: "I did not go because I was already picked to be the first person to go in the draft," Jackson said.
 "If you're going to be the first person to go in the draft, why should you go to a combine and do all of that?"